KrishnaMehta123/Suggestedits/docs/Behavioral Analytics/funnels/funnels-v2.md

 ## Setting Conversion Window

 Funnels are calculated based on a specified conversion window (set to five days by default).
 The conversion window is the total elapsed time for the user to complete all the steps in the funnel (that is, to convert).
-Shorter duration windows generally result in fewer users completing the funnel steps, whereas longer windows result in more user conversion.
+Shorter duration windows generally result in fewer users completing the funnel steps, whereas longer windows result in more user conversions.

 To set a conversion window: